linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 ## Optimization

 Although I was able to get it working in my browser, it had one problem — it was unplayably slow.
-Below how it looked like in the PC browser at this point, running at around 20 FPS.
-The actual Game Boy runs at 60 FPS so we need to improve the performance by a factor of three.
+Below is how it looked like in the PC browser at this point, running at around 20 FPS.
+The actual Game Boy runs at 60 FPS, so we need to improve the performance by a factor of three.

 <div>
   <img src="/images/before-optimize.gif" alt="before optimize" title="before-optimize">